giulia-guerra/CVCS26/README.md

 - Combining SigLIP2 Base and Large representations can improve performance over simpler feature-based approaches.
 - Multi-layer representations provide richer information than relying exclusively on a single encoder layer.
 - Attention-based aggregation allows the model to learn which representations are most relevant for perceptual quality prediction.
-- The **Advanced Attention** architecture substantially outperforms the Phase 3 baseline on PIPAL.
+- The **Advanced Attention** architecture substantially outperforms the Phase 3 MLP Medium baseline on PIPAL.
 - Compared with the baseline, the Advanced Attention model improves **SRCC by 12.71%** and **PLCC by 11.65%**, while reducing **MSE by 27.63%**.
 - The improvement across all three metrics indicates that the advanced architecture provides both stronger correlation with human perceptual judgments and more accurate MOS prediction.
 - Increasing regression-head capacity does not necessarily improve generalization in the LIVE + TID2013 mixture experiment.
 - The **Medium** `DualEncoderFusion` configuration provides the best overall trade-off between model capacity and generalization in the mixture setting.
 - The Large configuration can become unstable when trained on the mixed LIVE + TID2013 setting.
 - The optimal architecture depends on the dataset and experimental setting.
-- Dynamic vs. Static Aggregation: While the standard MLP baseline applies static, learned weights to all 35,000 concatenated features (leading to severe overfitting in the Large variant), the Advanced Attention Aggregator uses a learnable [CLS] token acting as an informational bottleneck.
-Through cross-attention, the model dynamically learns to "look at" only the most informative layers for each specific degraded image, drastically reducing overfitting and enabling the +12.71% SRCC surge on PIPAL.
+- Dynamic vs. Static Aggregation: While the standard MLP baseline applies static learned weights to the complete feature representation, the Advanced Attention Aggregator introduces a learnable [CLS] token and a structured information bottleneck.
+Through attention-based aggregation, the model can dynamically combine information from multiple encoder layers.
+This design may help reduce overfitting and contributes to the improved validation performance observed on PIPAL.

 Overall, the advanced Phase 3 experiments demonstrate that exploiting **multi-layer visual representations and attention-based fusion** can significantly improve perceptual quality prediction compared with a simpler regression baseline.